Purity and 2-Calabi-Yau categories: Hodge theory

 There does not seem to be a general treatment of the six functor formalism for derived categories of mixed Hodge modules on general stacks.
 We thus restrict our attention to a certain class of stacks for which a theory of equivariant mixed Hodge modules (as developed by Achar \cite{EMHM}, following \cite{BL06}) is sufficient for our purposes: \begin{definition} Let $\FX$ be an algebraic stack.
 We say that $\FX$ is \textit{exhausted by global quotient stacks}, if there is an infinite sequence of open substacks

-such that \begin{enumerate} \item Each $\FX_n$ is a stack-theoretic quotient of a finite type separated scheme by an affine algebraic group. \item $\FX$ is the union of the $\FX_n$. \item For every $n$, and every smooth morphism $Y\rightarrow \FX$, the codimension of $Y\setminus U_n$ inside $Y$ is greater than $n$, where we define
+such that \begin{enumerate} \item Each $\FX_n$ is a stack-theoretic quotient of a finite type separated scheme by an affine algebraic group. \item $\FX$ is the union of the $\FX_n$. \item For every $n$, and every smooth morphism $Y\rightarrow \FX$ from a finite type variety, the codimension of $Y\setminus U_n$ inside $Y$ is greater than $n$, where we define $U_n=\FX_n\times_{\FX} Y$. \end{enumerate} \end{definition} \smallbreak